jalbam/pruebas/README.md

 Open source game combination of text adventure and RPG written in Microsoft QBasic (under MS-DOS 6.22).

 It is one of my first games that I created in 1996 or 1997 (I can't remember), when I was about 12 years old (my birthday is in November).
 It is in Spanish language.
+Some ASCII art was obtained from the Internet.

 Later, it was compiled using QuickBasic 4.5 on MS-DOS.

-Runs natively under MS-DOS and compatible operating systems like Windows (you can use emulators like DosBox to run it under BeOS, Linux, *BSD, etc).
+Runs natively under MS-DOS and compatible operating systems like Windows (you can use emulators like DOSBox to run it under BeOS, Linux, *BSD, etc).

 Official web site: http://pruebas.tuxfamily.org/ (mirror at http://www.dhtmlgames.com/pruebas/).